-This proclamation by Captain James T. Kirk of the USS Enterprise became permanently imprinted in my consciousness during a recent Star Trek television marathon.
-And so I determined this mantra must hold some divine meaning for me and my work as a facilitator, teacher, and learner.
+To boldly go where no man has gone before.
+This Star Trek proclamation stayed in my consciousness after seeing it on a TV commercial, so I determined the mantra must hold some meaning for me and my work as a facilitator, teacher, and learner.

 In a meeting I facilitated last fall, I observed an individual invited by the conversations to dance with uncertainty.
 He respectfully declined.
 His brow furrowed, his eyes narrowed, his facial muscles became taut, his arms crossed, his posture slumped, and his focus moved everywhere but the topic being discussed.
 He shut down before he allowed himself the chance to get turned on by learning.
 I can identify moments when I have been this person.
 Can you?